bitcraze/positioning_dataset/README.md

 #### Motion Capture

-We use Optitrack at 300 Hz in 'passive active marker mode'.
+We use Optitrack at 300 Hz in 'untriggered active markers' (in Qualisys Track Manager select Project Options/Cameras/Marker Mode/Type).
-TODO: add description on how to enable that.

 We calibrate the system using the Qualisys calibration kit.
+First make sure in the Project Options/Cameras/Marker Mode/Type to "Passive".

 #### Lighthouse